Economy of Bangladesh: Economic sectors

+The Bangladesh Bureau of Statistics divides the country's economy into 19 broad categories.
+Their contributions to gross domestic product (GDP) for 2023-24 are:

 Agriculture

 Manufacturing and industry

 Many new jobs – mostly for women – have been created by the country's dynamic private ready-made garment industry, which grew at double-digit rates through most of the 1990s.
 By the late 1990s, about 1.5 million people, mostly women, were employed in the garments sector as well as Leather products specially Footwear (Shoe manufacturing unit).
 During 2001–2002, export earnings from ready-made garments reached $3,125 million, representing 52% of Bangladesh's total exports.
 Bangladesh has overtaken India in apparel exports in 2009, its exports stood at 2.66 billion US dollar, ahead of India's 2.27 billion US dollar and in 2014 the export rose to $3.12 billion every month.
 At the fiscal year 2018, Bangladesh has been able to garner US$36.67 billion export earnings by exporting manufactured goods, of which, 83.49 percent has come from the apparel manufacturing sector.

 Eastern Bengal was known for its fine muslin and silk fabric before the British period.
 The dyes, yarn, and cloth were the envy of much of the premodern world.
 Bengali muslin, silk, and brocade were worn by the aristocracy of Asia and Europe.
 The introduction of machine-made textiles from England in the late eighteenth century spelled doom for the costly and time-consuming hand loom process.
 Cotton growing died out in East Bengal, and the textile industry became dependent on imported yarn.
 Those who had earned their living in the textile industry were forced to rely more completely on farming.
 Only the smallest vestiges of a once-thriving cottage industry survived.

 Other industries which have shown very strong growth include the pharmaceutical industry, shipbuilding industry, information technology, leather industry, steel industry, and light engineering industry.

+Bangladesh has a robust pharmaceutical industry.
+As of 27 April 2024, Bangladesh is the only nation among the 48 least-developed countries that is almost self-sufficient when it comes to medicine production as local companies meet 98 percent of the demand while 213 pharmaceutical companies are operating in Bangladesh and the industry clocks an average annual growth rate of 12 percent.
+Nine drug manufacturers have received approvals from regulators in the United States, the European Union, and Australia as well as from the World Health Organisation.
+The sector ships products to around 150 countries.